Skip to main content

 (B) Working platforms.

-(1) The working platform shall be of girder or truss construction and shall be capable of supporting its rated load under any position of loading.
+(1) The working platform shall be of girder or truss construction and be capable of supporting its rated load under any position of loading.

 (2) Each working platform shall bear the manufacturer's load rating plate, conspicuously posted and legible, stating the maximum permissible load.